hdais/unbound-bloomfilter/README.md

 `example.com` is the domain under random subdomain attack.

-# Automatic detection of domains under attack
+## Automatic Detection of Domains under Attack

 this option in unbound.conf: